Now more than ever, folks need your blood

 This blood shortage could impact patients who need surgery, victims of car accidents and other emergencies, or patients fighting cancer.
 One of the most important things you can do to ensure we don’t have another health care crisis on top of coronavirus is to give now.

-Earlier this week on the “Today” show on NBC, U.S. Surgeon General Dr. Jerome Adams — who grew up in Mechanicsville and graduated from Chopticon High School in Southern Maryland — likewise encouraged people to give blood in this critical time of need.
+Earlier this week on the “Today” show on NBC, U.S. Surgeon General Dr. Jerome Adams — who grew up in Mechanicsville and graduated from Chopticon High School — likewise encouraged people to give blood in this critical time of need.

 “Social distancing does not have to mean social disengagement,” Adams said.
 “You can still go out and give blood.
 We’re worried about potential blood shortages in the future.”